besmirzanaj/ansible-rsyslog-logzio/README.md

 Requirements
 ------------

-No requirements are needed for this role in CentOS 7.
+Selinux default configuration does not allow for rsyslog to forward meesages to a remote host.
+Adopt selinux policies or set it to ```permissive``` for this role to work in CentOS 7.

 Role Variables
 --------------

 Main variables to define are described in defaults/main.yml.
 The easiest way to set your variables is to create a variable file in vars/logzio.yml with this content:

+To get the API token use the Token variable from the [General Setting](https://app.logz.io/#/dashboard/settings/general) site in Logz.io.

+To get an idea on the logz.io types see [here](https://support.logz.io/hc/en-us/articles/210205985-Which-log-types-are-preconfigured-on-the-Logz-io-platform-).
+To get the

 ```
 $ cat vars/logzio.yml